 Questions concerning the University policy on graduate theses should be directed to the Office of Research Initiatives (408-551-7041).
 Questions concerning other aspects of these guidelines should be directed to the University Library Administrative Offices (408-554-6830).

-Ph.D. candidates must also submit a copy of their thesis to ProQuest Information and Learning (formerly UMI) for inclusion in Dissertation Abstracts International, with a completed ProQuest Doctoral Dissertation Agreement Form.
-At their option, Ph.D. candidates may have ProQuest register their copyright for the thesis with the Library of Congress Copyright Office; there is an additional fee for this service.
+Ph.D. candidates must also submit a copy of their thesis to ProQuest Information and Learning (formerly UMI) for inclusion in Dissertation & Theses Global, with a completed ProQuest Doctoral Dissertation Agreement Form.
+At their option, Ph.D. candidates may have ProQuest register their copyright for the thesis with the Library of Congress Copyright Office and/or may order personal bound copies of their thesis from ProQuest; there are additional fees for these services.

-Students will be billed for all charges, including ProQuest charges.
-Four times a year (at the end of each quarter), Program Offices will deposit electronic copies of all theses submitted that quarter to the University Library.
+At the end of each quarter, individual department offices will deposit electronic copies of all theses submitted that quarter to the University Library.

 Individual programs may establish their own style guidelines for theses, except that each thesis must include a title page and an abstract of 350 words or fewer.
 In addition to the above requirements, a thesis with accompanying files must include a list of submitted files indicating the file formats and software version used to create each file.

-The electronic version of the thesis may be accompanied by supplementary materials.
+The thesis may be accompanied by supplementary materials.
 There is no limit on the number of supplemental files that can be submitted.
 The following table outlines preferred file formats for different content types.
-If you anticipate needing to submit a file in another format, please check with your Program Office.
+If you anticipate needing to submit a file in another format, please check with your department.

 |Content type||Required format|